antarctica/ansible-apache/README.md

     * This is a binary variable and MUST be set to either "true" or "false" (without quotes).
     * Default: "true"

-## Contributing

-This project welcomes contributions, see `CONTRIBUTING` for our general policy.

-## Developing

-### Apache modules

-This role **MUST NOT** contain any additional Apache modules or module configuration, except for modules available in Apache by default.

-Separate roles **MUST** be used for these modules, each module **SHOULD** have a separate role with this `apache` role as a dependency (plus any other roles as needed).
-By convention they should be named `ansible-*` where `*` is the name of the role, e.g. `apache-some-module`.
-Roles **SHOULD NOT** duplicate virtual host file templates.
-Doing so introduces brittleness and fragmentation between the 'upstream' `apache` role and module roles (which will typically update at much slower frequencies).

 ### Virtual hosts

 This role supports creating three virtual hosts: